A Championship Too Hard To Forget

-However, my being a basketball coach-trainer is a different story…a colorful one.
+However, my being a basketball coach-trainer is a different story.
+It’s a colorful one.

 Aside from teaching and writing, another thing that I do passionately is coaching a basketball team.
 I have coached basketball teams for school and inter-school competitions.
-I was also once a manager and coach of a basketball team in the barrio (a geographical unit smaller than a town ) where I am residing in the Philippines.
+Once upon a time that I was also a manager and coach of a basketball team in the barrio (a geographical unit smaller than a town ) where I am residing in the Philippines.

 Some of the teams I coached reached championship rounds.
 There were times we ended up as runner-ups but of course there were times also that we emerged as champions.

 What I consider as the most memorable of all the basketball championships in my collection is the one my team won during a sportsfest (in the college where I worked) many years ago.
 That time I coached students taking the course Hotel and Restaurant Management (HRM).